friedev/musicli/README.md

 #### All Modes

 - Up/Down: Edit one octave above/below your current range.
 - Left/Right: Edit one step forward or backward in time.
   The number of beats you will travel is equal to the duration of the last note inserted.
 - `[`/`]`: Adjust the duration of the last note entered by one unit.
   Holding Shift will affect the last chord.
 - `,`/`.`: Adjust the beat of the last note entered by one unit.
   Holding Shift will affect the last chord.
 - Backspace/Delete: Delete the last note entered.
   Currently only works for the very last note, and none before it.
 - Space: Play, pause, or resume music playback, if a soundfont was provided with `-f` or `--soundfont`.
-- Enter: Stop playback.
-Playback will resume from the start of the song.
+- Enter: Restart from the beginning of the song.
 - `Ctrl+C`: Exit MusiCLI.

 #### Normal Mode

 - `hjkl`: Pan the view.
 Holding Shift will cause you to pan in smaller steps.
+- `w`: Export the song as a MIDI file.
+  **If you opened an existing file (using the `file` parameter), it will be overwritten.**
-- `w`: Export the song as a MIDI file. **If you imported a file, it will be overwritten.** If you did not import a file but did specify a path, it will be saved to that path.
+  Files imported with the `--import` argument will be unaffected.
+  If you did not import a file but did specify a path, it will be saved to that path.
   If you did not specify a path, the file will be saved as `untitled.mid`.
 - `i`: Enter insert mode.
 - `a`: Enter insert mode and advance one step.
-- Escape/`\``: Deselect notes.
+- Escape: Deselect notes.

 #### Insert Mode

 - All letters and numbers: Insert a note of the corresponding pitch at the current cursor position.
   Refer to the labels on the left sidebar for this correspondence.
 - Escape: Return to normal mode.

 ## Contributing